someth2say/ceylonChain/README.md

 ```
  return chain(request, parseParameters).to(validateParameters).probe(doStuff).probe(writeResponse).do()
 ```
-Hey! this is exactly the same code shown in "Nullable types and probe"!
+Hey! this is exactly the same code shown before!
 Yes, it is.
-Does not matter what parameter types you are using, probe will handle them.
+It does not matter what parameter types you are using, 'Null' or whatever, probe will handle them properly.

-Even more: what if you actually want to catch the exception?
+More useful tricks : What if you actually want to handle the exception, instead of just letting it pass by?
 No problem, just add another step in the chain:
 ```
- Result catchException(InvalidParametersException e) => ... ;
+ Result catchException(InvalidParametersException e) => ... ; // build default Result in case of exception
  return chain(request, parseParameters).to(validateParameters).probe(doStuff).probe(writeResponse).probe(cathException).do()
 ```
 And this way you can react to the exception.

 But we are not done here!
 You can even catch the exception in earlier places, and provide a default value for the chain to continue with:
 ```
- Params catchException(InvalidParametersException e) => ... ; // build default params
+ Params catchException(InvalidParametersException e) => ... ; // build default Params in case of exception
  return chain(request, parseParameters).to(validateParameters).probe(cathException).probe(doStuff).probe(writeResponse).do()
 ```
 If an exception is returned by `validateParameters`, it will be catched by `catchException`, and default parameters will flow to `doStuff`.
-If no exception is returned by `validateParameters`, it won't match `catchException` parameter types, and hence valid `Params` will flow to `doStuff`.
+If no exception is returned by `validateParameters`, it won't match `catchException` parameter types, and hence valid `Params` will flow directly to `doStuff`.
 Almost magic!

 :warning: